Reed-CompBio/spras/docs/tutorial/beginner.rst

 .. code:: bash

-   snakemake --cores 1 --configfile config/beginner.yaml
+   spras run --cores 1 --configfile config/beginner.yaml

 This command starts the workflow manager that automates all steps defined by SPRAS.
 It tells Snakemake to use one CPU core and to load